Search

 Furthermore, many people with sensitive skin also have acne.
 So, they use benzoyl peroxide cleansers.
 But, if you’re using benzoyl peroxide, you won’t want to use glycolic acid or any other AHAs in the same routine.

 For lower concentrations, you can try a cleanser with glycolic acid but not as a main ingredient.
 Plus, cleansers don’t stay on the skin.
-However, everyone may not be able to use glycolic acid.
+Once again though, everyone may not be able to use glycolic acid.
 So, it’s best to visit with your dermatologist.

 “Natural” extracts